University of Leicester: What it's really like

 Any application tips?

-If you’ve done any relevant work experience, this is great to mention too – but remember to explain what you learnt from it, rather than just what you did.
+If you’ve done any relevant work experience, this is great to mention too.
+But remember to explain what you learnt from it, rather than just what you did.

 What’s the location like?